hipay/hipay-docs/hipay-enterprise-sdk-magento1/1-Home.md

 ##Allow your servers IP addresses

-When a request is sent to the HiPay Fullservice TPP servers, the IP address or IP address range from where the connection was made is verified.
+When a request is sent to the HiPay Enterprise TPP servers, the IP address or IP address range from where the connection was made is verified.
 If it matches with the IP address supplied by the Merchant at a previous stage, the request will be processed.
 In the case of missing or incorrect information, the server will respond with an appropriate error message, indicating the error in the request.

-To do this, you must log in your HiPay Fullservice TPP back office (https://merchant.hipay-tpp.com), click on the "*Integration*" menu, then "*Security Setting*" and enter your IP(s) in "*IP restriction*" section.
+To do this, you must log in your HiPay Enterprise TPP back office (https://merchant.hipay-tpp.com), click on the "*Integration*" menu, then "*Security Setting*" and enter your IP(s) in "*IP restriction*" section.